Denice Zamboanga

 Denice Zamboanga (born January 14, 1997) is a Filipino mixed martial artist.
-She is currently signed to ONE Championship, where she is the current ONE Women's Atomweight MMA World Champion.
+She is currently signed to ONE Championship, where she is a former ONE Women's Atomweight MMA World Champion.

 Background

 Zamboanga was born and raised in Quezon City, Philippines, and her older brother, Drex, taught her and her three sisters the art of self-defense.

 Mixed martial arts career

 Early career

 Zamboanga made her professional MMA debut on January 6, 2017, winning the bout knockout in 44 seconds.
 She went on to win three more bouts prior to being signed by ONE Championship.

 ONE Championship

 Zamboanga signed with ONE Championship in 2019 as an undefeated MMA fighter.
 She managed to maintain her perfect record by defeated her first three opponents in the Singapore based martial arts organization from 2019 to 2020.

 On December 6, 2019, Zamboanga made her ONE debut at ONE Championship: Mark Of Greatness, where she faced Jihin Radzuan.
 She won the bout by unanimous decision.

 Zamboanga faced Mei Yamaguchi at ONE Championship: King of the Jungle on February 28, 2020.
 She won the bout by unanimous decision.

 Zamboanga faced Watsapinya Kaewkhong at ONE Championship: A New Breed on August 28, 2020.
 She won the bout by submission.